SchoolOfCode/final-project_front-end-jenga/README.md

 This would allow you plan your travel by public transport or car within the city to reach your planned destinations.

-## Lesson Learned
+## Lessons Learned
- - First lesson Learned
+ - Best practices are called best practices for a reason!
+ - Importance of Communication and Supporting each other
- - Additional lesson Learned
+ -
- - And finally this is another lesson
+ - Values of Teamwork
+ - Collaborative problem solving
 ## Repositories

 Frontend:https://github.com/SchoolOfCode/final-project_front-end-jenga